This is a contributed post.

 The most common way of starting a buying and reselling business is on one of the pre-established websites like eBay.
 Perhaps you can look to buy things locally before selling them on for a profit.

 Ideally, you will have a particular area of expertise, so you know that what you are buying can generate money.
-If not, it is time to establish a niche for yourself.
+For example, vintage clothing or a particular brand of toys or collectibles.

 8. Cooking or Baking

 Perhaps your talents lie in the kitchen, and you want to start your own cooking or baking business.
 Catering is the kind of business that you can fit nicely into the evenings or weekend.